 Outside the TACBIS project Colour Blind Awareness and Oxford Brookes University are continuing to work with clubs and National teams to extend the research and provide training and support for coaching staff and affected players.
 Although the initial research was in elite footballers, there is no reason to expect a lower incidence of colour blindness in males in other sports.
 In rugby, for example, two to three players in every squad can be anticipated.
 By coincidence these statistics are nicely as demonstrated in by Mike Blair and Chris Paterson in the Elite Sportspeople video above as they both played for Scotland at the same time!

 For further information on how we can help your organisation please contact us.

 What to do if you think you (or a player you coach) might be colour blind?

 Coaches please read our factsheets and the dedicated page on Coaching, Kit and Equipment and take a look at our Solutions and Services for Sport.
-We offer player screening and support/training for coaches and management.
+We offer player screening and support/training for players, coaches and management.

 - First of all, don’t panic!
 Look at the list of well known colour blind people and remind yourself that they made it!

 - Remember the statistics at the top of the page – you won’t be the only colour blind person in your club or probably even in your team

 - Read our Guide for football players and once you’re comfortable with it, share it with your coaches and teammates.